What Does The Canadian Consumer Spending Downturn Mean For You?

 We’ve all been hearing the word “recession” being used quite a bit recently, and this is making Canadian consumers feel anxious about the future.

-Canadian consumers are feeling both inflationary pressure and economic uncertainty coming into the holiday season, which will impact spending across many industries.
+Canadian consumers are feeling both inflationary pressure and economic uncertainty as they enter the holiday season, which will affect spending across many industries.

-Additionally, Canadians have been exposed to a lot of negative news in the past year, including things like high inflation, rising interest, new diseases, economic uncertainty, and even geopolitical upheaval.
+Additionally, Canadians have been exposed to a lot of negative news in the past year, including things like high inflation, rising interest rates, new diseases, economic uncertainty, and even geopolitical upheaval.

-It seems that Canadian’s are feeling pessimistic about the coming year and are ready to hold onto their money, rather than spending it.
+It seems that Canadians are feeling pessimistic about the coming year and are ready to hold on to their money rather than spend it.

-About half of Canadians are expecting the economy to get worse in 2023.
+About half of Canadians expect the economy to get worse in 2023.

 About 40% of Canadians have also had worsening household finances in the past year.

-Despite the pessimism about the upcoming year, more Canadian consumers are looking to pursue in store shopping for the holiday season than last year.
+Despite pessimism about the upcoming year, more Canadian consumers are looking to shop in-store for the holiday season than last year.

-Those that will shop in store plan to visit more stores than reported last year, although not quite as many as average during pre pandemic years.
+Those who will shop in-store plan to visit more stores than last year, though not quite as many as the average in pre-pandemic years.

 Those are both good signs when it comes to getting customers to come back to your retail store.

-However, it is anticipated that holiday spending will fall this year and Canadians will be more likely to shop early and hunt for deals.
+However, it’s anticipated that holiday spending will fall this year, and Canadians will be more likely to shop early and hunt for deals.

-Additionally, Canadians are going to be more likely to shop online this year than in previous years.
+Additionally, Canadians are more likely to shop online this year than in previous years.

 Because Canadians are more likely to shop around for deals this year, it also means that they’ll be willing to find substitutes for preferred brands if they’re cheaper or if what they want is out of stock.